A Guide to Common Law Relationships in British Columbia

 • Personal property will be divided equitably.

-Essentially, both spouses walk away with equal shares of what was accumulated jointly while common law.
+Essentially, both spouses walk away with equal shares of what was accumulated jointly during the common law.
 This aims to compensate partners who contributed unpaid domestic services and childcare.

 However, the property division process often involves negotiations and can still end up in court if agreements cannot be reached.
 Hiring a lawyer helps ensure your rights are protected.